 Mr. Pham Manh Cuong, founder of Wischain Company Limited, explained that the two-factor authentication method via SMS messages is no longer safe today because cyber attackers are increasingly sophisticated, easily taking advantage of vulnerabilities in the security system to gain access.

 Not only that, SIM swapping is also a serious threat.
-Fraudsters can steal the victim's phone number, from which they receive authentication codes sent via SMS.
+Fraudsters can steal the victim's phone number, from which they can receive authentication codes sent via SMS.

 In addition, many users still have the habit of installing software of unknown origin, especially on Android devices, leading to spyware or keyloggers that can secretly record keyboard typing, thereby stealing access information.